You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 The honest napkin math

 The build felt free, because AI did it.
-So let's price what you actually own now — conservatively, and assuming nothing goes badly wrong.
+So let's price what you actually own now.
+These are illustrative planning assumptions, not universal quotes; labor rates, infrastructure, insurance, licensing, and compliance needs vary widely.

 | What it really costs | Setup | Every year after |